DayuanTan/AI-TensorFlow-Blockchain-Certificate/Microsoft_Azure2_AZ204_Azure_Developer_Associate/6Deploy_a_website_to_Azure_with_Azure_App_Service/readme.md

+Note: For the Azure App Service, it needs to be "Standard 1" or higher Pricing Plan.
+Free plan leads to "The service is unavailable" of https://chatgpt-dayuan.azurewebsites.net.
+Find the related App Service Plan and change it to "S1" it would work again.

 ### 6.1.4 Quiz, Test Prep

 [Quiz](6.1.4.quiz.md)

 [Test Prep](6.1.4.testprep.md)

 ## Module 2.
-Publish a web app to Azure with Visual Studio
+Publish a web app to Azure with ***Visual Studio***

 Use the publishing features of Visual Studio 2019 to deploy and manage an ASP.NET Core web application hosted on Azure.